iamisti/mdDataTable/README.md

 > Live demo http://iamisti.github.io/mdDataTable/

+Angular material table.
+Complete implementation of google material design based on angular material components.
+This component is optimized for speed, and it's faster then other similar implementations, since it generates a native html table, and browsers are optimized to handle table data.

 > Angular2 and Angular2 Material version of this plugin is under development.
 If you want to be notified for the first release, please star the project here: [`md-data-table2`](https://github.com/iamisti/mdDataTable2)